-Title of Each Class of Securities to be Registered Common Stock, \$.01 par value \$239,200,000 (1) (1) The registration fee, calculated in accordance with Rule 457(0) under the Securities Act of 1933 based on the proposed maximum aggregate offering price of \$239,200,000, has been previously paid.
+Title of Each Class of Securities to be Registered Common Stock, \$.01 par value \$209,300,000 (1) (1) The registration fee, calculated in accordance with Rule 457(o) under the Securities Act of 1933 based on the proposed maximum aggregate offering price of \$209,300,000, has been previously paid.
 The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.

-SUBJECT TO COMPLETION, DATED JUNE 6, 2000

-13,000,000 Shares

-[Entegris Logo]

-Common Shares

-Entegris, Inc. is offering 8,600,000 common shares, and the selling shareholders are offering 4,400,000 common shares in a firmly underwritten offering.
++The information in this prospectus is not complete and may be changed.
+We may + +not sell these securities until the registration statement filed with the +Securities and Exchange Commission is effective.
+This prospectus is not an +offer to sell these securities and we are not soliciting offers to buy these + +securities in any state where the offer or sale is not permitted.
+Subject to Completion Preliminary Prospectus dated July 10, 2000 PROSPECTUS 13,000,000 Shares [Entegris Logo] Common Shares -----This is Entegris' initial public offering.
+Entegris is selling 8,600,000 common shares, and the selling shareholders are selling 4,400,000 common shares.
 Entegris will not receive any of the proceeds from the sale of shares by the selling shareholders.
-This is Entegris' initial public offering, and no public market currently exists for Entegris' common shares.
-Entegris anticipates that the initial public offering price for its shares will be between \$15.00 and \$17.00 per share.
-After the offering, the market price for Entegris' shares may be outside of this range.

-Our common shares have been approved for listing on the Nasdaq National Market under the symbol "ENTG."
+We expect the public offering price to be between \$11.00 and \$13.00 per share.
+Currently, no public market exists for the shares.
+The common shares have been approved for listing on the Nasdaq National Market under the symbol "ENTG."

-Investing in the common shares involves a high degree of risk.
-See "Risk Factors" beginning on page 7.
+Investing in the common shares involves risks that are described in the "Risk Factors" section beginning on page 7 of this prospectus.